spieswl/surveyor/README.md

 In addition to the *images* folder, *camera.txt*, *gamma.txt*, and *vignette.png* are **REQUIRED** for Surveyor to run.
 The OM pipeline is prevented from working unless those files are present.

-Calibration images are unnecessary if geometric calibration information is already available to Surveyor. *Camera.txt* can be calculated by running `camera_emulator` and `camera_calibration` together; when the user interacts with the calibration suite, the emulator will detect that `camera_calibration` is writing new CameraInfo to the emulated camera node and write the parameters (with proper formatting) to disk.
+Calibration images are unnecessary if geometric calibration information is already available to Surveyor. *Camera.txt* can be calculated by running `camera_emulator` and `camera_calibration` together; when the user interacts with the calibration software, the emulator will detect that `camera_calibration` is writing new CameraInfo to the emulated camera node and write the parameters (with proper formatting for the rest of the OM pipeline) to disk.

 #### Relevant Launch Commands (WIP)